Kamony/stress-in-workplace/src/pages/activities/index.md

       The product is published exclusively in an online format for easy distribution and efficient dissemination.
 To download the methodology, click the link below.
     image: /img/doporučení.jpg
-  - name: Questionnaire for Stress Management in SMEs
-    text: >-
-      The developed questionnaire serves as a comprehensive tool designed to analyze and address workplace stress management practices in small and medium-sized enterprises (SMEs) across participating countries.
-Created collaboratively by the project team, it is available in four language versions—Czech, Slovak, Hungarian, and Polish—ensuring cultural and linguistic relevance for each region.

-      The questionnaire aims to systematically gather insights on:

-      \- Awareness and knowledge of stress management issues within companies.Implementation and effectiveness of stress management strategies.

-      - Identification and assessment of work-related stressors.

-      - Evaluation of coping strategies utilized by employees and organizations.

-      - Exploration of the economic aspects related to workplace stress.

-      Additionally, the questionnaire incorporates questions regarding the organizational profile, enabling a deeper understanding of the context in which these stress management practices operate.

-      The tool is designed for use with small and medium-sized enterprises, with a focus on gathering data from a diverse range of industries.
-This approach ensures that the findings reflect the varied nature of business environments and the specific challenges SMEs face in managing workplace stress.

-      The questionnaire is structured for electronic distribution and optimized for use via digital platforms, facilitating streamlined data collection and analysis.
-To ensure a consistent approach across regions, each national team was tasked with translating and disseminating the questionnaire, adapting it to their local context while maintaining alignment with the overall research objectives.

-      This questionnaire represents a critical component of the project, supporting the development of actionable insights and recommendations for improving stress management practices in SMEs.
-    image: /img/dotazník.jpg
 ---